jose-techcode/Spring-OAuth2/README.md

 # 1. Spring OAuth2

-Spring OAuth2 is a project that trains authentication and authorization with delegated access.
+Spring OAuth2 is a project that trains authentication and authorization with delegated access (OAuth2 and OIDC).

 # 2. Technologies